-Ginger, Lemon and Honey: a Healthy and Nourishing Summer or Winter Drink
+Recipe for Ginger, Lemon and Honey: A Healthy and Nourishing Winter Drink

-Save Time by Making More Ginger, Lemon and Honey Than You Currently Need:
+Save Time By Making More Ginger, Lemon And Honey Drink Than You Currently Need

 If you make enough, you can also freeze some of it, to use in the following weeks - that's what I do, storing it in small pots.
 Better than buying fruit drinks from the shops, and at least you know where it's been.

-There are Health Benefits For Ginger and Lemon Drink
+These Are The Health Benefits For Ginger Honey And Lemon Drink

 I am not a herbalist or a doctor, but the health properties of these three ingredients are announced everywhere